 Sigma rules can be imported and executed within the Graylog event processor.
 Sigma is a generic and open signature format that allows for the detection of suspicious or malicious activity.
-By importing sigma rules into Graylog, users can leverage these rules to detect potential threats within their environment.
+By importing Sigma rules into Graylog, you can leverage these rules to detect potential threats within your environment.

 Sigma rules are YAML text signatures that enable you to identify suspicious events in your environment by matching log events that might indicate adversarial behavior or cyber threats.
 These rules are essentially a collection of “search scripts” used to identify specific threats within your IT environment.